kirame09/sparkpost-api-documentation/services/introduction.md

 * For examples of supplying the Authorization header, refer to the cURL example below or any of the individual API request examples.

 ## API examples
-SparkPost Enterprise customers should note to change the API endpoint domain in all the example calls to their specific environment
+SparkPost Enterprise customers should make sure to change the API endpoint domain in all the example calls to the domain for their specific environment.

 ## Using Postman